Skip to content

 A Quality Finish

 There should never be any drips or lines on a lacquered box – it should always be a smooth finish.
-We use two coats of child-safe lacquer to protect the wood for drawer boxes, de-nibbing between each coat, giving an even sheen to the overall finish of your drawer box.
+We use two coats of child-safe Clear Lacquer 10% Sheen to protect the wood for drawer boxes, de-nibbing between each coat, giving an even sheen to the overall finish of your drawer box.